Russell-S-Harper/EXPLORE/README.md

 V2 takes a different perspective looking overhead into an arena setting with walls and vehicles.
 There’s no masking, just lines.
 Here’s a [video](https://www.youtube.com/watch?v=6ZxkDRXkPw0) of the current progress.
 The rotations and scalings require a lot of multiplications and divisions such that they end up being bottlenecks.
 The multiplier in VERA is a major factor in getting the frame rate to 7.5 frames/s although it’s set to 6.0 frames/s to give a timeslice for the AI.
 Given that 5.0 frames/s is acceptable, there’s lots of room to add more details, and the code is only minimally optimized.

-About the AI, it uses only 13 bytes to correspond to various settings, i.e. very basic.
-You can let the program run on its own, and it will create an `AI.DAT` file and document the generations as the players compete with each other.
-It looks pretty good running as a screen saver or retro videogame attract mode.
+About the AI, it uses only 13 bytes to correspond to various settings, e.g. evade, revenge, persistence, etc. You can let the program run on its own, and it will create an `AI.DAT` file and document the generations as the players compete with each other.
+It looks pretty good running as a screen saver or a retro videogame attract mode.

 As in `cx16-v1`, should you want to build the demo, you’ll need [cc65](https://github.com/cc65/cc65), [FLT](https://github.com/Russell-S-Harper/FLT), and [x16emu](https://github.com/x16community/x16-emulator).
 Check these repositories if there are any other dependencies.
 Be sure to adhere to the licensing terms provided in these repositories to ensure proper usage and compliance.